 Materiality is the term used to describe the significance of financial statement information to decision makers.
 An item of information, or an aggregate of items, is material if it is probable that its omission or misstatement would influence or change a decision.
-Materiality is a matter of professional judgment in the particular circumstances.
+Materiality is a matter of professional judgement in the particular circumstances.

-We plan to use an overall materiality of \$5,000,000 and a performance materiality of \$4,250,000.
-Performance materiality is the level of materiality that will be used in performing the audit procedures and determining sample sizes.
+We plan to use an overall materiality of \$7,000,000 and a performance materiality of \$5,950,000.